 Choosing a Grade and Skill Level for Your Youth Basketball Team

-As an example: a player currently in the fifth grade but born prior to Sept 1, 2004 is too old to play in the 5th grade category.
+As an example: a player currently in the fifth grade but born prior to June 1, 2008 is too old to play in the 5th grade category if he is not in fact a fifth grader.
 He/she must play on a 6th grade team or the team will have to move to the sixth grade division.

 Grade Divisions for Boys and Girls Basketball Players